1. Introduction

 The modal metric

 Ex.1.
-Without the die roll, displacement is the sole determining parameter, so risk correlates with its continuous variation:
+Without the die roll, displacement is the sole determining parameter, so modal distance is equal to its variation:

 Ex.
 2. The function regresses the parameters values at the time of determination.
 For ball A, that time is t; for B, it is t–99.
 Hence, the modal distance at t is measured at t for A and at t-99 for B, and subsequent divergence is irrelevant.

 Ex.
-3. Equation (4) assigns no intrinsic weight to the metaphysical significance of parameters: it values only their number and whether they are determining or not, ordered or not.
-Both the coin toss and the initial-law event are categorical, and thus entail equal modal distance and equal risk.
+3. assigns no intrinsic weight to the metaphysical significance of parameters: it values only whether they are determining or not, ordered or not.
+Both the coin toss and the initial-law event are categorical, and thus entail equal modal distance.

-The metric therefore succeeds where similarity-based accounts fail: it aligns modal closeness with the intuitive structure of risk.
+Thus, succeeds where naive similarity-based accounts fail: specifying which differences are relevant, it aligns modal closeness with the intuitive structure of risk.

-Alongside the modal conception of risk, a second notion has recently gained prominence:
+Alongside the modal conception of risk, a second notion has recently gained relevance: risk correlates with the normalcy of the worlds where the target-event occurs.

-According to Ebert, Smith and Durbach, the more an event calls for an explanation, the less normal it is.
+According to Ebert, Smith and Durbach (2020, §5), the more an event calls for an explanation, the less normal it is.
 But what does it mean for something to call for an explanation?

-Philosophers of science have proposed three major models of explanation: x explains y only if y is derived from x through…
+Philosophers of science have proposed three major models of explanation: explains only if is derived from through…

 Deductive-Nomological — …a law-like generalisation.
 (Hempel, 1965, p.
 365)